 E1.
 Friction, Wear, Lubrication Effects, & Modeling

 This session covers all phenomena related to friction, wear, lubrication, and modeling.
-We solicit contributions on the development, characterization and modeling of materials, coatings or innovative structures to control friction and wear, including liquid and solid lubrication.
-We are interested in studies providing a new understanding of tribological mechanisms of coatings and thin films.
+We solicit contributions on the development, characterization, and modeling of materials, coatings or innovative structures to control friction and wear, including liquid and solid lubrication.
+We are interested in studies providing new understanding of tribological mechanisms of coatings and thin films.
 Emphasis will be given to contributions on understanding the role of coating composition and structure in friction and wear reduction.
-The incorporation of additional coating functionalities (thermal cycling resistance, fracture toughness, oxidation resistance, etc.) is also an important issue.
+Incorporation of additional coating functionalities (thermal cycling resistance, fracture toughness, oxidation resistance, etc.) is also an important issue.
 Contributions on theoretical and computational modeling of tribological interactions at the atomic or molecular level are also welcome.

 E1.
 Invited Speakers: